 These days the event famously described by President Bill Clinton as ‘the Woodstock of the mind’ needs little introduction, but it wasn’t always that way.
 Dreamt up around a kitchen table in the town known as the ‘second-hand book capital of the world’, Hay-on-Wye (Y Gelli Gandryll), it’s now a globally recognised arts and literature extravaganza featuring hundreds of leading writers, thinkers and performers.
 A shuttle bus is provided to transport visitors from the well signposted car park to the festival.

-Showcasing LGBT+ film from across the globe, this six-day festival showcases the best in queer cinema.
-It also awards a £30,000 prize (the largest LGBT+ film prize in the world) to the festival’s best film.
+Showcasing LGBTQ+ film from across the globe, this six-day festival showcases the best in queer cinema.
+Based in Cardiff, the annual film festival also awards a cash prize (the largest LGBTQ+ film prize in the world) to the festival’s best film.
 Tune in for an eye-opening cinematic experience.

 The event turns Llangollen into a colourful and magical place full of music and dance.
 It was established in 1947, post-war, to celebrate international peace and has since welcomed more than 300,000 competitors from over 100 nationalities providing a unique cultural experience.